clairedavid/ml_in_hep/_sources/week1/class_algs.md

 In this lecture we will cover a method for classifying data called __logistic regression__.
 You will discover key machine learning concepts:

-* the __sigmoid function__
+* The __sigmoid function__
-* a revised __cost function for logistic regression__
+* A revised __cost function for logistic regression__
-* __regularization__
+* __Regularization__
-* model properties called __bias and variance__ to diagnose the model and help optimize it
+* __Performance metrics__ to diagnose how well the model fits the data and what to do to get a better fit

 Particle physics florishes of classification implementations.
-We will put the logistic regression in  practice during the tutorials to classify collision data.
+We will put the logistic regression in practice during the assignment to classify collision data.